Wells Fargo Active Cash Card Review

 Taking Advantage of the Intro APR

-With a 0% introductory APR for the first 15 months then , the Wells Fargo Active Cash card is also great for those looking to transfer an account balance, giving them more than a year to pay it off interest-free.
+With a 0% introductory APR for the first 15 months then rates of , the Wells Fargo Active Cash card is also great for those looking to transfer an account balance, giving them more than a year to pay it off interest-free.
 This transfer won’t count toward the accrual of cash-back rewards, however.

 The is an excellent option for those who are looking for a straightforward rewards program with an above-average earnings rate.
 Its flexible redemption options make it a lot easier to reap the benefits of having a cash-back credit card.
-Although there are numerous options out there, the Wells Fargo Active Cash card still gets an A for effort and could be an excellent option when combined with other rewards programs.
+Although there are numerous competitors out there, the Wells Fargo Active Cash card still gets an A for effort and could be an excellent option when combined with other rewards programs.

 On the downside, this rewards credit card does have some hefty fees.
 Cardholders need to be careful to avoid getting caught off guard by late payment penalties and foreign transaction fees.
 Although widely accepted worldwide, the Wells Fargo Active Cash card isn’t the best option to bring along on an overseas vacation.